-If you want to cancel or make changes to their request, you must give the council 24 hours' notice.
+If you want to cancel your request, you must give the council 24 hours' notice.
 If not, it will count towards your entitled two collections per year.

-Before you request a pick up, find out what we can and cannot take and read the terms and conditions.
+Before you request a collection, find out what we can and cannot take and read the terms and conditions.